EnMasseProject/enmasse/mqtt-over-amqp/docs/operations_connection.md

 * rcv-settle-mode : first (0)
 * snd-settle-mode : unsettled (0)

-The FE needs to attach a link with receiver role to the unique client address $mqtt.to.[client-id].
+The FE needs to attach a link with receiver role to the unique client control address $mqtt.to.[client-id].control.
 It should have QoS as AT_LEAST_ONCE so with :

 * rcv-settle-mode : first (0)
 * snd-settle-mode : unsettled (0)

+This address is useful for receiving control messages (i.e. from the Subscription Service).

+The FE needs to attach a link with receiver role to the unique client publish address $mqtt.to.[client-id].publish.
+It should have QoS as AT_LEAST_ONCE so with :

+* rcv-settle-mode : first (0)
+* snd-settle-mode : unsettled (0)

 or using "mixed" (2) for the "snd-settle-mode", in order to allow the sender on the other side to send messages both "settle" and "unsettled" on the same link.
+This address is used for receiving published messages.

 ## "Will" information to Will Service